NYPD officer tests positive for coronavirus, 17 officers sent home

 NEW YORK CITY MAY ISSUE 'SHELTER-IN-PLACE' WITHIN DAYS OVER CORONAVIRUS, DE BLASIO WARNS

 "At City Hall, there is nothing to clean with,” the source said.
 “There’s no Clorox wipes, just dollar spray bottles with a yellow liquid.
 They have no idea what the hell it is.
 Smells like cleaning solution.”

-Fox News reached out to City Hall for comment but had not heard back as of publication time.
+“You would think that the very place where the committee meets to combat this pandemic would be more adequately protected, but what do I know?” the source added.

 At an event Tuesday morning, Police Commissioner Dermot Shea said five NYPD employees have tested positive for COVID-19 so far.
 The NYPD told Fox News that the department is doing everything it can to protect officers during this time of crisis.